waynedgrant/met-office-weather-maps/README.md

 All class constructors take the same two mandatory parameters:

 * __apiKey__ Your DataPoint API Key
 * __workingFolder__ The folder to output map images to.
-Note each class instance must use a different working folder or their output will clash
+Note each class instance must use a different working folder or their outputs will overwrite each other

 After construction of any of the classes simply call the **fetch()** method on it to fetch all images for the given map.
 After a successful fetch the **workingFolder** (which will be created automatically if necessary) will contain the following files: